Flagsmith/flagsmith/docs/docs/system-administration/authentication/01-SAML/index.md

 **IdP metadata xml**: The metadata from the IdP.

-Once Flagsmith you have configured your identity provider, you can download the service provider metadata XML document with the button "Download Service Provider Metadata".
+Once you have configured your identity provider, you can download the service provider metadata XML document with the button "Download Service Provider Metadata".

 ### Assertion Consumer Service URL